hb020/batterymeter/README.md

 This tool uses 2 different methods for measuring impedance values:

-- "standard" AC 1 kHz impedance, as used by many
+- "standard" AC 1 kHz impedance, as used by many.
-- Direct Current Impedance Spectroscopy, extracting the bulk (solution) resistance and the SEI (Solid Electrolyte Interphase) resistance
+- Direct Current Impedance Spectroscopy, extracting the bulk (solution) resistance and the SEI (Solid Electrolyte Interphase) resistance, allowing better insight in both battery ageing and battery safety.
+Normally this would require a lengthy procedure via EIS (Electrochemical Impedance Spectroscopy) and model fitting.
+This tool allows to do it fast and easy.

 ![front image](img/IMG_3777.jpg)
 ![use image](img/IMG_3794.jpg)